saludes/rvot/README.md

 ##After the sitting

 6. Scan all pages and save to pdf
-7. Upload the pdf to your table.
-Use your favorite app to annotate the exercices adding a text annotation on top of the datamatrix containing the marking (numerical from 0 to 10) and nothing else.
+7. Upload the pdf to your tablet.
+Use your favorite app to annotate the exercices, adding a text annotation on top of the datamatrix containing the marking (numerical from 0 to 10) and nothing else.
 7. Run `Tag annotations` to generate a copy of this indexed by student name.
 8. Run `Markings` to obtain a csv file with all the markings.